kktse/kktse.github.io/_posts/2018-02-08-champcar-2018-road-atlanta.markdown

 # Accumulating Outing Average
 The accumulating outing average is the average of all the laps up the current lap.
-It helps show the outing progresses over time without highlighting lap-to-lap variation.
+It helps show the outing progression over time without highlighting lap-to-lap variation.

 ![Accumulating Outing Average]({{ site.url }}/assets/images/2018-02-08/outing_growing_average.svg)